-During the three-month period ended September 30, 2016, a net amount of \$5,314,544 was used in the investing activities.
-The cash flows used for investments in the property, plant and equipment totalled an amount of \$4,729,914, while the investments in the intangible assets required cash flows for a total amount of \$727,219.
-These investments are mainly related to: i) the 17,400 meters drilling campaign performed on the Whabouchi property in order to see the potential to increase the resources and to possibly confirm the continuity of the longitudinal zone down to 500m vertical depth below the surface; ii) the detailed engineering and site preparation at the Whabouchi mine site in order to install the new self-contained dense media separation (DMS) portable mill and in order to award contracts in view to start the construction of the concentrator building; and iii) the continued work at the Phase 1 Plant location for site preparation, building modifications and acquisition or deposits for equipment.
+During the six-month period ended December 31, 2016, a net amount of \$24,993,206 was used in the investing activities.
+The cash flows used for investments in the property, plant and equipment, net of the deposits to suppliers of \$142,589, totalled an amount of \$24,562,213, while the investments in the intangible assets required cash flows for a total amount of \$573,582.
+These investments are mainly related to: i) the detailed engineering, site preparation and the construction of the concentrator building at the Whabouchi mine site property; ii) the 17,400 meters drilling campaign performed on the Whabouchi property in order to see the potential to increase the resources and to possibly confirm the continuity of the longitudinal zone down to 500m vertical depth below the surface; ii) the detailed engineering and site preparation at the Whabouchi mine site in order to install the new DMS (dense media separation) concentrator; and iii) the continued construction work, building modifications and equipment installation at the Phase 1 Plant in Shawinigan.